Lukhausen/Lepus/typst/supercharged-dhbw/chapters/data_augumentation.typ

 These structural imperatives were derived from theoretical considerations regarding token-level processing in transformer-based architectures and subsequently validated through empirical testing.

-== Tokenization Analysis for Qwen2.5-3B Model
+== Tokenization Analysis for Qwen2.5-3B Model <tokenization-analysis>

 A critical component of our research involved tokenization analysis of the Qwen2.5-3B model @bai2023qwen when processing numerical grid representations.
 Given the central importance of grid-based pattern recognition in ARC tasks, this investigation was essential for establishing an empirical foundation for subsequent optimization strategies.